 The effective date of coverage for these policies depends upon when the application was submitted.
 However, if you apply after December 15th, it is possible your effective date will be later than January 1st.
 Although the .Gov website has experienced major delays and glitches, our website offers the same rates and we have had no software issues.
 We also provide a much easier enrollment process that will save you hours of time and frustration, since we handle the bulk of the work for you.
-Anthem Blue Cross has decided to withdraw from the Buckeye State in 2018, with the exception of one catastrophic plan offered in Pike County.
+Anthem Blue Cross has returned to the Buckeye State in selected counties.

 NOTE: Open Enrollment for Seniors (Age 65 and older) always starts earlier.
 Medicare Supplement and Advantage plans (that replace original Medicare) are popular Medigap options that can reduce out-of-pocket expenses, such as deductibles and copays.
 Part D prescription drug coverage is also offered, although sometimes included in Advantage contracts.
 An additional enrollment period takes place when you reach age 65, regardless of the time of year.
 Many companies (UnitedHealthcare, Cigna, Aetna, Colonial Penn, Gerber, Medico, USAA, and Humana) offer Medigap plan to Seniors, but not private individual coverage if you are under age 65.